 Important Warning and Precaution for Cerebrovascular Adverse Events, Including Stroke

 In clinical trials, elderly patients with dementia randomized to risperidone, aripiprazole, and olanzapine had a higher incidence of stroke and transient ischemic attack, including fatal stroke.
-REXULTI is not approved for the treatment of patients dementia-related psychosis.
+REXULTI is not approved for the treatment of patients with dementia-related psychosis without agitation associated with dementia due to Alzheimer’s disease.

 - Mean dose during maintenance phase was 3.6 mg/day6

-- Primary endpoint was time from randomization to impending relapse in the maintenance phase
+- Primary endpoint—time from randomization to impending relapse in the maintenance phase

 - Hospitalization due to worsening of psychotic symptoms